clear-route/forge/docs/product/tool-approval-system.md

 ---

-## Overview
+## Product Vision

-The Tool Approval System provides a security-first mechanism that requires explicit human approval before the AI agent can execute potentially dangerous operations.
-This ensures developers maintain full control over what the agent does to their system, files, and environment while still enabling powerful automation capabilities.
+Empower developers to use AI automation confidently by maintaining full control over what the agent can do to their system, files, and environment.
+Every potentially dangerous operation requires explicit human approval, ensuring safety without sacrificing the power of autonomous AI assistance.

+**Strategic Alignment:** Trust is foundational to AI adoption—developers must feel in control.
+The approval system makes Forge safe enough for production use while maintaining powerful automation capabilities.

 ---